Skip to main content

 });

-// Send delegation to Bob
+// Send the portable delegation to Bob

 Using a Received Delegation

-// Bob received a delegation from Alice
+// Bob received a portable delegation from Alice

 const portableDelegation = /* received from Alice */;